USUAqForum/USUAqForum.github.io/README.md

 <!-- ## [General Registration](https://forms.office.com/Pages/ResponsePage.aspx?id=g4HpndklE0ufw03lSJwfO5hB23SQfe1Pj10lK9v_r4VUNjhRN0FCQ05QU1dQUUVTNjJFSTlPV1U3MC4u) -->

-## Important Notice for Potential Ukrainian Participants
+## Proceedings

 <!-- To be selected for presentations, participants from Ukraine [must submit the extended abstract](https://cmt3.research.microsoft.com/User/Login?ReturnUrl=%2FUSUAqForum2023) using [this LaTeX template](./surname_name.tex) **before July 10, 2023**. -->
-The abstracts submitted by Ukrainian participants will be published in the accompanying proceedings (see also [the book of abstracts](./Abstracts_USUAqForum_2023.pdf)).
+Contributions from Ukrainian participants are published in [the accompanying proceedings](./Proceedings_USUAqForum_2023.pdf).
 <!-- To be included to the mailing list for the key updates about the qForum and to attend it (the link will be sent over email), please, fill [this form](https://docs.google.com/forms/d/e/1FAIpQLSd4YCYAoZ8ZqiDg4kaEN6MXU5mSl40uhA3tXprs7A7aKjlatw/viewform?usp=sf_link) (optional). -->

 ## The event is sponsored by